TheContentGym/GeospatialAPIs-UP42/README.md

 - Analyze and compare the same territory for two different time durations to compare and find out the changes taking place in an area

 ### Use Case Area
-This guide uses the UP42 APIs and the following area as an example:
+This guide uses the UP42 APIs and the following area as an example geospatial dataset to analyze:

 - A coastal area of Taormina in Sicily, Italy: (https://gist.github.com/up42-epicycles/66b8d8f8cc196b645897b8f9302fe16d)
 ### What This Document Is Not?
 - An API reference
-- An all-encompassing generic document
 - A document to be freely circulated to the UP42 users [QuestionToSME: some real project and job IDs are there in the doc - hopefully it is OK and no one else can utilize this information without authorization.]
 - Complete - there are queries embedded in some places with QuestionToSME: tags.